Women at the Center of the Global Alzheimer's Epidemic

 Tobinick, however, called the positive results "unprecedented" and says he is eager for other researchers to test the therapy.

 "We would argue that this is urgently necessary due to the unmet medical needs being addressed and the degree of clinical improvement which was observed and documented," he says.
 "The degree of improvement and duration of improvement over six months both argue against … a placebo effect."Tobinick, a dermatologist and internist, holds patents for his Enbrel treatment methods and owns stock in Amgen Inc., which makes Enbrel.
-He offers Enbrel to selected Alzheimers patients outside of clinical studies
+He offers Enbrel to selected Alzheimers patients outside of clinical studies.

 The other three co-authors of the Alzheimers paper have no financial interest